tunbridgep/vim-simple-project/README.md

 have a few projects with very similar files and wanted to make sure I never got confused about which project files belonged to.

+I tried other project plugins in the past, but all of them required managing project lists in a centralised location and added a lot of extra boilerplate, which I didn't want.

 This is a very simple plugin and I don't expect anyone else to want to use it, it's here in case anyone finds it useful.